How Does a Clutch Work?

 The clutch pedal feels hard - If the pedal feels hard and you have a hard time shifting gears, there is likely a problem with your vehicle's hydraulic system.

 If you are experiencing issues with your clutch, it is best to bring your car to a technician who can run a diagnostic test and efficiently make the appropriate repairs.
 If you are in the 77021 area or nearby, you can bring your car to Kacal's Auto and Truck Service.
 In addition to clutch repair, we also offer other services, such as Preventive Maintenance Services, Fleet Service, and ongoing scheduled maintenance.

 Your Reliable Shop for Clutch Repair

 Look no further than Kacal's Auto and Truck Service in Harris to fulfill all your auto repair needs.
 We've been repairing vehicles since 1949, and our technicians have the experience and expertise to take care of your vehicle.
-Our team has worked on most makes and models, including Acura, Audi, BMW, and Buick.
+Our team has worked on most makes and models, including Acura, Toyota, Honda, and Ford.
 We are dedicated to providing top-notch customer service and will make sure any issues with your clutch are fixed as soon as possible.

 Don't hesitate to schedule an appointment with Kacal's Auto and Truck Service in Houston today!
 You can schedule an appointment with us online at https://kacals.com/ or give us a call today.
 Kacal's Auto and Truck Service - Serving Individuals and Fleet and Commercial Customers throughout the Houston area since 1949.